anoban/images/README.md

 ### _Warning:_
 --------

-Owing to the non-opt-in use of `SSSE3`, `AVX1`, `AVX2` and `AVX512` compiler (`MSVC` & `LLVM`) intrinsics, If compiles, will probably raise an illegal instruction hardware exception at runtime on unsupported CPU architectures (anything other than `AMD64`).
+Owing to the non-opt-in use of `SSSE3`, `AVX1`, `AVX2` and `AVX512` compiler intrinsics (`MSVC` & `LLVM`), If compiles, will probably raise an illegal instruction hardware exception at runtime on `AMD64` CPU architectures that doesn't support the mentioned SIMD instructions.
+Probably won't compile on non `AMD64` machines unless your compiler supports cross-compiling to `AMD64` and you are in fact cross-compiling.
 Unfortunately my expertise is very Windows centric hence, I have no desire to accommodate the `linux/g++` toolchain in this project.

 ### _Reference:_
 --------